Ministries are listed in alphabetical order as you scroll down this page.

 DAUGHTERS OF THE KING

-For more information, contact: Ann Robertson, email@example.com.
+For more information, contact: Joe Blanford.

 Great Generations Gathering provides a venue where retired, or not-retired people can come together to exchange the richness of their lives and to express thanks to God for their blessings in a variety of ways.
 EVERYONE is invited and there are no obligations or requirements for participation in the program.

-We may have short informative and/or entertaining programs each month in addition to singing and enjoying the music of others.
+Great Generations gathers every 3rd Wednesday at 11:30 am; we may have short informative and/or entertaining programs each month in addition to singing and enjoying the music of others.